-(1) The state has the right to transfer the management of a state school to a rural municipality or city as a function of the local authority and the rural municipality or city has the right to transfer the management of a municipal school to the state or another rural municipality or city.
-[RT I, 22.01.2018, 1 - entry into force 01.02.2018]
+- (1) The state has the right to transfer the management of a state school to a rural municipality or city as a function of the local authority and the rural municipality or city has the right to transfer the management of a municipal school to the state or another rural municipality or city.

-(2) Upon transfer of the management of a state school to a rural municipality or city and upon transfer of the management of a municipal school to the state or another rural municipality or city, the provisions of the Law of Obligations Act regarding the transfer of enterprise are applied with the specifications arising from this Act.

-(3) Upon transfer of the management of a municipal school to another rural municipality or city, the transfer of the education licence to the receiving school is applied for at least two months before the entry into force of the administrative agreement specified in subsection 4 of this section.
-Where the circumstances of the object of inspection of the education licence do not change upon handing over the management of a municipal school, the minister responsible for the field changes the addressee of the education licence, the application for the transfer of the education licence is considered a new application for an education licence.
-Upon transfer of the management of a municipal school to the state, the minister responsible for the field withdraws the transferred education licence.
+[RT I, 22.01.2018, 1 entry into force 01.02.2018] - (2) Upon transfer of the management of a state school to a rural municipality or city and upon transfer of the management of a municipal school to the state or another rural municipality or city, the provisions of the Law of Obligations Act regarding the transfer of enterprise are applied with the specifications arising from this Act. - (3) Upon transfer of the management of a municipal school to another rural municipality or city, the transfer of the education licence to the receiving school is applied for at least two months before the entry into force of the administrative agreement specified in subsection 4 of this section.
+Where the circumstances of the object of inspection of the education licence do not change upon handing over the management of a municipal school, the minister in charge of the policy sector changes the addressee of the education licence issued to the municipal school or issues a new education licence.
+Upon refusal to transfer the education licence, the application for the transfer of the education licence is considered a new application for an education licence.
+Upon transfer of the management of a municipal school to the state, the minister in charge of the policy sector withdraws the transferred education licence.